bigraph-toolkit-suite/bigraphs.bigraph-framework/documentation/docusaurus/docs/simulation.md

 on an initial agent.
 After the reaction graph is expanded, the simulation randomly selects a new state and repeats the process.
 In other words, it follows only on path at random until now further rules can be applied.
-This form of simulation provides no guarantee that the simulation will end at some point or will reach a desired state.
+This form of simulation provides no guarantee that the simulation will end at some point or that the simulation will eventually reach a desired state.

 |Random Run #1 | Random Run #2 |
 |---|---|